Welcome to Dev Handbook!

 4. Content Management System (CMS)

-CMS is great to add content to the web application.
+CMS is great for adding content to the web application.

 - Traditional CMS: WordPress, Drupal

 These sites are great for learning web development.